 Services: Requests and request attributes

-10 second granularity of charts, non-key and key requests
+10-second granularity of charts, non-key requests, and key requests.

 RUM: Non-aggregated user action data

 RUM: Aggregated user action data

 Includes all crash data and stack traces of mobile and custom applications.
 The data is stored for 35 days.